Key Takeaways

 After investigation (if one occurs), the agency issues a determination:

-- Cause finding: The agency believes discrimination occurred.
-This is relatively rare.
+- Cause finding: The agency believes there is reasonable cause to find discrimination occurred.

 - No cause finding: The agency did not find sufficient evidence of discrimination.
 This doesn't mean you can't sue—it just means the agency won't pursue the case.